 - blood clots within your urinary tract

-- damage to the nerves that control your bladder
+- damage to your nerves that control your bladder

-Some diseases and conditions may lead to kidney failure, including:
+Some other things that may lead to kidney failure include:

 - a blood clot in or around your kidneys